aplteam/Tatin/docs/UsageData.md

 Once a year, in January, Tatin collects the data from last year and saves it in a file `usage-data-<YYYY>`.
 It also deletes any files `usage-data-<YYYY>-<MM>`.

-For example, in January 2023 it would create a file `usage-data-2022`, and it would delete a file `usage-data-2022-11`.
+For example, in January 2023 it would create a file `usage-data-2022`, and it would delete all file `usage-data-2022-*`.

 ## How to retrieve the data